 Choosing an Access Control Company: What Most Organizations Get Wrong (And What to Look for Instead)

 A credential cloning device costing less than $30 can duplicate a standard proximity card in just 15 seconds, and major retailers now have self-service kiosks where anyone can clone access cards as easily as cutting a key.
-Yet countless facilities across New York City—from commercial buildings to healthcare facilities to corporate offices—still rely on these vulnerable 125kHz proximity cards and key fob systems installed by access control companies in NYC that never assessed whether this technology was appropriate for their security needs.
+Yet countless facilities across New York City—from commercial buildings to healthcare facilities to corporate offices—continue to rely on vulnerable 125kHz proximity cards and key fob systems installed by access control companies in NYC that never evaluated whether this technology was appropriate for their actual security risk.

 The Real Problem with Most Access Control Companies

-The access control industry is flooded with companies that can mount a reader and run cable, but lack the security engineering expertise to truly protect your facility.
-These installers might be technically proficient at their craft, but they don't understand the fundamentals that matter most:
+The access control industry is crowded with companies that can mount readers and run cable, but lack the security engineering expertise required to protect modern facilities.
+These installers may be technically capable, yet they often fail to address the fundamentals that define real physical security:

-• Physical security threat assessment – Who are you protecting against, and what are their capabilities?
+• Physical security threat assessment – Who are you protecting against, and what capabilities do those threats have?

-• Vulnerability analysis – Where are the weak points in your building's access security?
+• Vulnerability analysis – Where are the weakest access points in your building?

-• Credential technology comparison – How do different credential types stack up against real-world threats?
+• Credential technology comparison – Which credential types withstand real-world attack methods?

-• Integration requirements – How should access control work with video surveillance and intrusion detection?
+• System integration requirements – How should access control interact with video surveillance and intrusion detection?

-• Compliance needs – What do NYC building codes, HIPAA, or industry-specific regulations require?
+• Compliance considerations – What do NYC building codes, HIPAA, or industry regulations require?

-The consequences of this installer-only approach are severe.
-Unauthorized building access can lead to theft, vandalism, workplace violence, or corporate espionage.
-Internal threats from disgruntled former employees with cloned credentials remain one of the most overlooked vulnerabilities.
-Organizations face liability issues when unauthorized persons gain access to restricted areas, regulatory violations in healthcare or finance, and insurance implications when security measures prove inadequate.
+The consequences of this installer-only mindset are significant.
+Unauthorized access can lead to theft, vandalism, workplace violence, or corporate espionage.
+Insider threats—such as former employees with cloned credentials—remain one of the most overlooked vulnerabilities in access control planning.

-At Connextivity, we approach every project differently.
-Our team includes Certified Protection Professionals (CPP) and Certified Security Project Managers (CSPM)—credentials that represent deep security engineering knowledge, not just installation skills.
-But more on that later.
+At Connextivity, we take a different approach.
+Our team includes Certified Protection Professionals (CPP) and Certified Security Project Managers (CSPM)—credentials that reflect security engineering expertise, not just installation capability.

 Common Access Control Applications Across NYC Businesses